 Back in September 2013, YouTube announced it would be adding offline viewing to its mobile apps.
 However, that didn't happen.
-Only recently did it launch YouTube Go, an official app for downloading videos in countries where mobile data is too expensive for streaming them.
+Last year it finally followed that up with the launch of YouTube Go, an official app for downloading videos in countries where mobile data is too expensive for streaming them.

 For the ethics and legality of doing this, see our guide to whether it's legal to download YouTube videos.
 But suffice to say, if you're downloading video for your own viewing only then you shouldn't have anything to fear.

 Jump straight to the section you need: